Differences between Class and Structure

 But all combined will give one class.
 Each split class can have instance variable, instance methods, properties, indexers, events and delegates.

-Structures can’t have modifiers likeabstract
+Structures can’t have modifiers likeabstract,sealed, andstaticwhereas classes can have.

 Both structure and class can have partial modifiers.

-methods.
+As I mentioned earlier, structures can have method declaration but notvirtualandsealedmethods.
 Why?
 Since those two are essential for inheritance.
 Anyhow, the structure won’t support inheritance and declaring methods using those two keywords will throw compile time errors.

 - Classes can have explicitly parameterless constructors whereas structures can’t.